Kbartholomew/fid/README.md

 # fid
-Fundamentals of Interactive Design Class
+This repostitory is for my Fundamentals of Interactive Design Class.